namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 - Types — text , int , float , bool , date , datetime .
 - Constraints — present (required), unique , gt , lt , pattern , length (min/max), etc.

-Constraints are validated at runtime.
+Constraints are validated at engine.
 For example, the email field must match a regex and be unique across all User records.
 Attempting to save a record with duplicate email will return a structured error.

 ### Saving and Finding Records